sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 <summary>**UMAP**</summary>
 <p>

-Uniform Manifold Approximation and Projection (UMAP) is a dimension reduction technique that can be used for visualisation similarly to t-SNE, but also for general **non-linear** dimension reduction […].
+Uniform Manifold Approximation and Projection (UMAP) is a dimension reduction technique that can be used for visualization similarly to t-SNE, but also for general **non-linear** dimension reduction […].

 <div style="text-align: right"> [umap-learn documentation](https://umap-learn.readthedocs.io/en/latest/) </div>

 The result is a practical scalable algorithm that applies to real world data.
 The UMAP algorithm is competitive with t-SNE for **visualization** quality, and arguably preserves **more of the global structure** with superior run time performance.
 Furthermore, UMAP has no computational restrictions on embedding dimension, making it viable as a general purpose dimension reduction technique for machine learning.

 <div style="text-align: right"> [UMAP Arxiv paper](https://arxiv.org/pdf/1802.03426.pdf) </div>

 How to run it:

 ```r
 SeuratObject <- RunUMAP(object = SeuratObject,